Illinois Compiled Statutes

 this Article if the real estate installment contract is one described in

 paragraph (2) of subsection (a) of this Section.

 (d) Effect of Election.
 An election made pursuant to subsection (b) or

-(c) of Section 15-1106 shall be binding only in the foreclosure and shall be
+(c) of this Section shall be binding only in the foreclosure and shall be

 the foreclosure is terminated prior to entry of judgment.

 (e) Supplementary General Principles of Law.
 General principles of law

 and equity, such as those relating to capacity to contract, principal and

 agent, marshalling of assets, priority, subrogation, estoppel, fraud,